RobertsLab/project-gigas-carryover/lifestage_carryover/notebooks/Planning-20240228-sampling .md

 #### 4. Collecting samples for test lab assays

 - Collect tissue samples from animals for lab assays including enzyme assays, antioxidant capacity, mitochondrial function, etc.
 - Collect tissue, place in labeled tube, and snap freeze.

+Potential assays:

+- Sodium ATPase
+- ATP
+- Metabolomics (?)
+- Thermal performance curve (?) - could we record or monitor when mortality happens as a thermal performance curve?
+Or measure how long they survive at 32°C?
+We could do this as preliminary plan to see how long they live.
+We could then come back and do a full assay the next week.
+We should set up a bucket at 32°C and see how long they live.

 **REPLICATION**: We could try n=5-10 per group (treatment x lifestage) for this sampling.
 Total animals would be 10 replicates x 4 lifestages x 4 groups = 160 animals.
 Total 160 tubes.
+We can try to freeze as much as we want to take to later decide on assays to do.

 ### Total animals needed